Bl00dvault/bl00ve.github.io/projects.md

 [CVE-Sweeper](https://github.com/Bl00ve/CVE-Sweeper) is a Python script which takes a directory full of Nessus output in CSV format and correlates vulnerabilities to community Snort rules published on their [site](https://www.snort.org/downloads/#rule-downloads).

 ## Coming Soon
 I don't currently have any coding projects in the pipeline.
-I'm working on my OSCP certification and working on a home lab to work with Security Onion.
+I'm working on my OSCP certification and on a home lab to work with Security Onion.
 Stay tuned for more exciting discoveries!